 Mobile Money – Subscribers Thoughts, Experience and Expectations – How and what mobile money subscriber thinks about their experience of mobile money journey.
 Lot has been said on how to design, what to design, how to price, what all services to give (From service provider mindset).
-What customer wants, what customer understand and thinks in mind about this whole drama (For a layman it’s a drama/movie where he/she is an actor on the side) is not visible.
+What customer wants, what customer understands and thinks in mind about this whole drama (For a layman it’s a drama/movie where he/she is an actor on the side) is not visible.

 Financial inclusion is all about accessibility and affordability.
 If we look at this story from eyes of financial inclusion driver’s point of view then the ministry of innovation will demand new “ministry of needs”.
 The new ministry will be able to project this story better for the nation and its people.